Australian Jews in Israel: History

-Legislation

-The Law of Return is an essential legal document that was passed by the Israeli Knesset (parliament) in 1950, soon after the State of Israel was established, allowing for the Jews to have sovereignty over Israel, in which citizenship was granted upon one's religion.
-According to the Law of Return, there are three definitions that differentiate Jews from non-Jews.
-A person who was born to a Jewish mother; a person who has officially converted to Judaism or a person who is not associated with another religion, are all legally classified as a Jew under the law.
-This allows Jews living in the diaspora, who fall under at least one of the above criteria, to move to Israel and become an Israeli citizen without a particular reason apart from being Jewish.
-There have only been two amendments of the law, a minor amendment in 1954 and a more significant amendment in 1970.
-Even though Jews are given Israeli citizenship based on their religion, they are still obligated to complete certain requirements, such as mandatory military service in the Israel Defense Force.

 Immigrants

 The term ‘immigrant’ refers to an individual that has left their country of origin and taken up permanent residency elsewhere.
 In Israel, immigrants are referred to as ‘new olim’.
 In 1995, the population of the West Bank, a section of land that is under Israeli military control, had a significant number of new immigrants (olim) from North America as well as Australia and New Zealand.
 2.1% of residents located in the West Bank were citizens born in Israel while the number of citizens who had made Aliyah was found to be 9.4% of the West Bank's population.
 Australia is said to have the highest rate per capita, in the Western world, of Jews making Aliyah.
 In 2019, within a time frame of 9 months, Israel became home to nearly 30,000 new immigrants, of which 143 were Australian.